Skip to main content

 • Impact: We aspire to having impact beyond academia, to the benefit of practice, policy, culture, community, and the health and well-being of all people and society

-• Health Equity: We aspire to improve the health for all people, eliminating disparities, and advancing equity
+• Health Equity: We commit to improve and preserve the health for all people, and to identify and address conditions that prevent optimal health

-• Collaboration: We regard collaboration among diverse people and organizations as essential for maximizing innovation and impact
+• Collaboration: We regard collaboration as essential for maximizing innovation and impact

-• Research Excellence: We stand for exceptional and ethical science and for methodologic rigor
+• Scientific Inquiry: We stand for exceptional and ethical science as essential for guiding decisions and practice

 • Sharing Knowledge and Benefits: We value the sharing of what we know and learn with all collaborators and stakeholders